-New Film Camera!
+1. New 645 Film Camera!
+Mamiya 645 Super

 Medium Format Film Camera – Mamiya 645:

 Mamiya 645 WLF N (Waist Level Finder)

-Mamiya 645 Extension Tubes (for Headshots)
+3. Mamiya 645 Extension Tubes (for Headshots)

 Some of the Mamiya 645 lenses will not focus as close as I would like to for film headshots.
 Luckily there is the option like with many camera systems, to use an extension tube.
 You can buy different thickness tubes which basically fit between the lens and the camera body.
 The thicker the extension tube the closer you can focus to a subject.
 I use the Mamiya 645 extension tube number 1 for some of my model photography headshots.

-Cheaper Mamiya RZ67 or Hasselblad Alternative?
+4. Cheaper Mamiya RZ67 or Hasselblad Alternative?

-If you don’t mind the 6×4.5 film format vs 6×6 film or 6×7 the Mamiya 645 Super camera offers a cheap alternative to a Hasselblad or Mamiya RZ67.
+If you don’t mind the 6×4.5 film format vs 6×6 film or 6×7 the Mamiya 645 Super camera offers a cheap alternative to a Hasselblad 501C or Mamiya RZ67.
 I use all 3 of these cameras (and more) and if you want a cheap medium format camera that is smaller and lighter than most medium format film cameras then look no further.
 The Mamiya 645, Hasselblad and RZ67 are all modular film cameras with WLF so all give a similar shooting experience.

-Modular Design 645 Film Camera
+5. Modular Camera Design – Mamiya 645 Film Camera